Description

 Tried: Send the 'L' (leave message) option before sending 'I' + 'Y' to free the struct, thinking the allocation order does not matter.

-The tcache reuse only works if the chunk is freed first.
-Sending 'L' before 'I'+'Y' allocates a fresh message chunk at a different address; the user struct is still live and its whatToDo field is untouched.
-The free must happen before the reclaim allocation so tcache's LIFO policy returns the same chunk to the 'L' path.
+tcache reuse only works once the chunk has been freed.
+Leave the message first and you allocate a fresh chunk at a different address, while the user struct is still live and its whatToDo field untouched.
+Free before the reclaiming allocation, so tcache's LIFO policy returns the same chunk.

 Learn more